webnucleo-org/webnucleo-cookbook/doc/source/cookbooks/installation/Python.rst

 Python
 ======

+(Note that if you are using a Docker container, you should not need to follow the steps below since starting the container will already install the necessary python libraries.
+You will also already be in the appropriate directory.)

 There are a number of `python packages <https://webnucleo.readthedocs.io/en/latest/python_packages.html>`_ useful for handling Webnucleo files.
 They can be installed individually according to the instructions for the given package.
 It is useful for the cookbooks to install